Summer Festival Previews

 Accessing the Vancouver Folk Music Festival + Indian Summer Festival 2024

 The Vancouver Folk Fest is offering special ticket prices for blind and partially sighted visitors on Sunday, July 21.
-Find out who’s on stage and how to get your tickets!
+Find out who’s on stage, how to get your tickets and more about the festival with special guests Anne Blaine, VFMF Vice President and Tal Jarus, the festival’s Volunteer Coordinator.

 This year’s Indian Summer Festival runs from July 4 to 14th at various venues around the city.
+This year’s theme is “Paradox”.
 Find out what events are most accessible to blind and partially sighted audiences.

 Almost Live online Zoom events are designed for people who are blind and partially sighted, but everyone is welcome!
 Check your time zone with this handy Time Zone Converter